Lior Suchard

-Lior Suchard (ליאור סושרד, [liˈ(ʔ)oʁ ˈsuʃaʁd]; born 6 December 1981) is an Israeli mentalist and self-described "mystifier" who performs "supernatural entertainment".
+Lior Suchard (ליאור סושרד, [liˈ(ʔ)oʁ ˈsuʃaʁd]; born 6 December 1981) is an Israeli mentalist, entrepreneur, businessman, entertainer, performer, and master of ceremonies.

 Early life

 Suchard was born in Haifa, Israel, as the youngest of three brothers.
-In an interview, he said that, as a child, he was a quiet math student who was harassed by the more popular children.
 At a young age, he first performed in front of school children, and at 14 he began to do shows at events and birthdays parties.
 He is a graduate of the Reali School in Haifa.

 Early stage career and The Successor

 After completing three years of military service as a Patriot fighter in the Israeli Air Force, Suchard began to increase his appearances in Israel.
 His first national television exposure was on various morning shows.

-In 2005 he was invited to appear on The Successor (also known as The Next Uri Geller), Uri Geller's Israeli TV show, which was aired in late 2006.
+In 2005 Suchard was invited to appear on The Successor (also known as The Next Uri Geller), Uri Geller's Israeli TV show, which was aired in late 2006.
 Suchard beat eight other candidates and won the competition to be Geller's successor.
 This was an international breakthrough for Suchard because the program was sold to and broadcast in several countries, including Germany, Poland and Italy.

-National and international success

-After winning The Successor, his career as a mentalist took off in both Israel and abroad.